z3tt/Z3tt/content/top/about.md

 ##### Data Visualization {#dataviz}

 I have been working as an independent data visualization specialist since the beginning of 2020.
-Since then I have worked for a large number of clients as a designer, consultant, and workshop instructor in the fields of data visualization and reproducible analysis.
+Since then I have worked for a large number of clients as a designer, consultant, analyst, and workshop instructor in the field of data visualization and reproducible analysis.
 I am constantly strengthening my skills in design and have built a diverse portfolio covering a wide range of topics, chart types, purposes, and tools by contributing to self-led personal projects and numerous data visualization challenges such as [TidyTuesday](https://github.com/Z3tt/TidyTuesday), [#30DayMapChallenge](https://github.com/Z3tt/30DayMapChallenge), and [#30DayChartChallenge](https://github.com/Z3tt/30DayChartChallenge).

 &nbsp;&nbsp;&nbsp;&nbsp;&rarr;&nbsp;&nbsp;[Have a look at my portfolio](https://cedricscherer.netlify.com/top/dataviz/) or [watch my most-recent talks](https://cedricscherer.netlify.com/top/about/#presentations)<br>